prometheus/docs/content/blog/2021-05-14-prometheus-conformance-results.md

 author_name: Richard "RichiH" Hartmann
 ---

 Today, we're launching the Prometheus Conformance Program.
 While the legal paperwork still needs to be finalized, we ran tests, and we consider the below our first round of results.
+As part of this launch [Julius Volz updated his [PromQL test results](https://promlabs.com/blog/2021/10/14/promql-vendor-compatibility-round-three).

 As a quick reminder: The program is called Prometheus **Conformance**, software can be **compliant** to specific tests, which result in a **compatibility** rating.
 The nomenclature might seem complex, but it allows us to speak about this topic without using endless word snakes.